fbgallet/roam-mcp-bridge/README.md

 ### Advanced Configuration File Usage

-For multiple servers, expand your `config.json`:
+For multiple local and remote servers, expand your `config.json`:

 ```json
 {